Akshit-247/Zomato/README.md

-# Zomato
+# Zomato Data Analysis and get insights of uers
-Zomato data analysis with numpy , pandas , matplotlib, seaborn
+used libary = numpy , pandas , matplotlib, seaborn